thewarpaint/works-without-js/README.md

 twenty years ago.

-Being able to stream high quality video, explore the streets of a city, and connect with people from around the world are wonders that would have been unthinkable without the advent of Javascript and the evolution of the web as a platform.
+Being able to stream high quality video, explore the streets of a city, and connect with people from around the world in real time are wonders that would have been unthinkable without the advent of Javascript and the evolution of the web as a platform.

-However, we have relied on it too much for a while now, and assumed it must be used by default, without thinking if it is a good fit for our use cases.
+However, we have relied on it too much for a while now, and assumed it must be used by default, without even thinking if it is a good fit for our use cases.

-- Static-content sites like online newspapers and magazines, technical documentation, etc.
+For example, static-content sites like online newspapers and magazines, technical documentation, etc. shouldn't rely on JS to display basic text, images, code: plain HTML+CSS can do the job perfectly.

-This doesn't mean that your site should be free of Javascript.
+This doesn't mean that your site should be 100% free of Javascript.
 Instead, you should still be able to provide your core experience via graceful degradation or progressive enhancement whenever possible.